TUC MAGAZINE UNPAID Journalist InternshipTuc Magazine LLC

 I also would use them proofread TV scripts and screenplays.

 And they are responsible for bringing at least 10 pages a week to be read in my house, so they can hear how they're dialogue sounds out loud.
-(NOTE: Dialogue is one thing that can NOT be taught in my experience.
-It's like having an ear for music.
-Either you have an ear to hear different nuances in voices or you don't.

 This is an excellent opportunity for the right person to learn how to write for TV and film and theatre.